Danil-Kutnyy/Neuroevolution/README.md

 4. Mutation rate - changes the mutation parameter, how actively the cell will mutate

-NN object has a develop method.
+NN(neural network) object has a develop method.
 In order for development to start:

 1. NN should have at least one cell, with a working genetic code.
 First, I write a simple code myself, it is very simple.
 From there, it can evolve.
-3. Also, for development to start, NN should contain at least one expression protein in its protein dictionary for proteins expression network to start making its thing.
+3. Also, for development to start, NN should contain at least one expression protein in its protein dictionary for proteins expression network to start making its thing.(otherwise expression cascade can not start)

 How development works: